 Getting Started Guide for Instructors

 There are four primary ways you can use FoxyLearning to supplement your course or training program.
-You can find an overview of each method below or find more detailed information in our Instructor Guide.
+You can learn more about each of these methods and get started using them with our Instructor Guide.

 Use a Coursepack